 Reflecting and Thinking

 A careful analysis of the text suggests that seven "heavenly" scenes (19:11-21:1) are introduced by the phrase "I saw" or a parallel wording.
 With victory assured, we are given a final overview of God's power and work, including declarations of praise and majesty and worship by the heavenly host.

-The heavenly scenes and visions cause us to think of similar events and wording in chapters 4-5.
+The heavenly scenes and visions cause us to think of similar events and the wording in Chapters 4-5.
 The return to the heavenly scene signifies the end of the story of God's victory over Babylon (Rome).
 Not only is the Lamb present, the bride of the Lamb has arrived.

 How encouraging that as we near the end of the book, we see that both the Lamb and the bride of the Lamb are present in heaven!
 God is on the throne and in control as he judges and overcomes his enemies.
 The heavenly visions provide us one more look backward at the glory and majesty of God that were reflected in the stories of the second scroll, and also a preview of God's continuing power to judge.
 John's visions give us an inclusive overview of the accomplishment of God's purpose.

 How do the seven visions overview God's work in the world?
-What do you think about the idea that these visions provide a summary of the second scroll and its ultimate outcome?
-How well does this summary honor the fact that we are dealing with apocalyptic, figurative language from which we must seek a message and not details?
+What do you think about the idea that these visions provide a summary of the second scroll and point to its ultimate outcome?
+How well does this summary honor the fact that we are dealing with apocalyptic, figurative language from which we must seek to understand a general message and not specific details?